 Tarrlok's and Amon/ Noatak's father was a super-powerful bloodbending crime lord and all-around nasty piece of work.

 Toph's two daughters, Lin and Suyin, aren't on speaking terms.
-Though Su wants to reconcile, Lin is still bitter about... something.
-It's implied that while Lin followed her mother into the Republic City police and Su was a bit of a wild child before settling down, neither one really measured up to their mother's expectations.
+Though Su wants to reconcile, Lin is still bitter about something from their youth.
+While Lin followed her mother into the Republic City police and Su was a bit of a wild child before settling down, neither one really measured up to their mother's expectations.
+Things came to a head when Lin apprehended a group of thieves and found Su as their getaway driver.
+Lin apprehended her sister but Su cut the cable, permanently scarring her sister's face.
+Toph's response was to tear up Su's arrest report and make Su leave Republic City.
+Neither was pleased with that outcome.
 Also, they're half sisters, and neither knows their father.

 Surprisingly, one of the least dysfunctional families belongs to Bolin and Mako, who only just found out they even had a family due to chance on their trip to Ba Sing Se.
 The two orphans are immediately welcomed into their father's extended family with open arms.

 Throughout season 2 Korra had been acting like a loon in regards to Unalaq's occupation of the Southern Water Tribe, even going behind Raiko's back when he refused to get involved and trying to make General Iroh intervene.
 But after the dark spirits show up and Korra says Unalaq is behind it Raiko instantly believes her, despite lacking any actual proof.